ashupp/SFX-100-Timerfix/README.md

 # SFX-100-Timerfix
 Fixes Windows 10 high performance timer issues.
 Works as SimFeedback extenstion.

-### Download and install this extension now for best performance using SimFeedback with SFX-100
+### Download and install this extension for best performance using SimFeedback with SFX-100

 **Update 23.04.2021 #2:**
 **Added GUI for the extension so you no longer have to examine log files to check if it works**